What are you looking for?

 4. Spitzkoppe

 The bald granite peaks that rise from the red dunes are known as Spitzkoppe, and are believed to be 120 million years old.
 Weathered by wind and sand, these peaks have formed interesting and sometimes unbelievable formations.
-Spitzkoppe is a fantastic places to visit on a self-drive safari, where camping beneath the crystal-clear night sky next to a warm fire is the epitome of a true African safari.
+Spitzkoppe is a fantastic places to visit on a self-drive safari, where camping beneath the crystal-clear night sky next to a warm fire is the epitome of a true safari.

 5. Namib-Naukluft National Park